LOADING

 Henri Matisse

+With the help of his assistants, he began creating analog paper collages (decoupage).
 He would cut sheets of paper, pre-painted with gouache by his assistants, into shapes of varying colours and sizes, and arrange them to form lively compositions.
 Initially, these pieces were modest in size, but eventually transformed into murals or room sized works.
-The result was a distinct and dimensional complexity – an art form that was not quite painting, but not quite sculpture.

 Read more about Henri Matisse here.